 She earned a bachelor’s degree from the University of Kentucky, Lexington, Ky.; a master’s degree in psychology from Wake Forest University, Winston Salem, N.C.; and her doctorate in psychology from Case Western Reserve University.
 Her postdoctoral training included a residency in psychology at Children’s Hospital Medical Center, Cincinnati, Ohio; a fellowship in pediatric psychology at Emory University School of Medicine, Atlanta, Ga.; and a fellowship in pediatric psychology at UH Rainbow Babies & Children’s Hospital.

 Dr. Ievers-Landis has more than 50 published works, the majority in peer-reviewed journals.
-She is an Associate Editor of the Journal of Developmental and Behavioral Pediatrics and Children’s Health Care and an editorial board member of Child Psychiatry & Human Development.
-She is frequently interviewed for national media stories and is a presenter at workshops and symposia at national and international professional conferences.
+She is an associate editor of the Journal of Developmental and Behavioral Pediatrics and Children’s Health Care and an editorial board member of Child Psychiatry & Human Development.
+She has also accepted an invitation to be a consulting editor on the editorial board of Professional Psychology: Research and Practice®, an American Psychological Association journal that publishes articles on the application of psychology, including the scientific underpinnings of the profession of psychology.
+Dr. Ievers-Landis is frequently interviewed for national media stories and is a presenter at workshops and symposia at national and international professional conferences.

 Her current research includes a National Institutes of Health (NIH) study on obesity and blood pressure in urban youth.
 She previously has participated as a principal investigator or co-investigator on multiple NIH- and foundation-funded local and national studies on childhood obesity as well as diabetes and sleep disorders in children and adolescents.
 Dr. Ievers-Landis was the principal investigator of an NIH K23 career development award to study dietary adherence among children with chronic conditions.